 * Click here for rating key

 JORY Restaurant Review: As the restaurant for The Allison Inn & Spa, Jory offers fine dining for breakfast, lunch and dinner.
-(Jory is the name of Oregon's official "state dirt"?
-Well, it does, and its name is Jory, the nurturing soil that fosters its wine varietals.
-The restaurant JORY has a gracious and comfortable dining room that glows with muted colors and gleaming wood.
-An open kitchen surrounds a crackling wood grill, while the chef’s table provides front-row views into the bustling scene.
-On fine days, the outdoor patio is a lovely spot to gaze at sweeping Willamette Valley vistas.
+(Jory is the name of Oregon's official "state dirt," the rich loam that nurtures both its wine varietals and its food crops.
+The restaurant JORY has a gracious and comfortable formal dining room that glows with muted colors and gleaming wood.
+An open kitchen surrounds a crackling wood grill, while the chef’s table provides front-row views into the action.
+On fine days, the outdoor patio offers sweeping Willamette Valley vistas.
 The restaurant grows much of its own produce and even bottles some wine, inspiring the frequently changing menus with elegant but not overwrought dishes from chef Sunny Jin, who has worked in such establishments as The French Laundry, Tetsuya’s and elBulli.
 His dishes are elegant but not overwrought.
 Entrées may include Chinook salmon with quinoa, prosciutto, endive salad and parsnip pear purée; pan-seared Muscovy duck with lentils salad, preserved eggplant, figs, salted plums and chermoula; or rabbit involtini with pickled ramps.
 Pastry chef Shelly Toombs creates desserts such as chèvre panna cotta with strawberry-rhubarb compote, and lavender shortbread.
-The atmosphere is rather formal at dinner, but you can dine more casually earlier in the day on the aforementioned patio, or at the counter fronting the open kitchen.
+A three-course lunch tasting and wine pairing menu is a good value.
 At breakfast and brunch, try simpler but still finely crafted dishes such as a steelhead omelet; a smoked albacore tuna melt with aged Gouda, frisée and pickled garden peppers; and a rotisserie lamb sandwich with Meyer lemon accents.
-Wine plays a prominent role, with 800 bottles available, plus dozens of pours by the glass.
-Oregon selections are the star attraction --- there are between 125 and 150 state-produced Pinot Noirs alone --- along with commendable selections from across the globe.
-In addition to a garden harvested by restaurant employees, there is also a vineyard on the property producing Pinot Gris and Pinot Noir.
+Wine plays a prominent role, with more than 800 bottles available in the cellar, plus dozens of pours by the glass.
+While Oregon selections are the star attraction --- there are between 125 and 150 state-produced Pinot Noirs alone --- options include commendable wines from across the globe.